 The Blackhawk evolved out of studies performed during the war by Curtiss for a twin engine, jet powered ground attack aircraft designated the XA-43.
 In November 1945, the project was redefined into the Blackhawk all weather interceptor.
 After long delays in development, the XF-87 Blackhawk took to the air at Muroc on 1 March 1948.
 The Blackhawk was a big aircraft for a fighter, with a length of 19.15 meters (62 feet 10 inches), a wingspan of 18.3 meters (60 feet), a height of 6.1 meters (20 feet), an empty weight of 11,760 kilograms (25,930 pounds), and a fully loaded weight of 22,635 kilograms (49,900 pounds).

 The Blackhawk was arguably a very elegant aircraft, but flight evaluation of the prototype showed it to be underpowered.
-However, more powerful engines were available at that time, and Curtiss proposed replacing the four XJ34 engines with two General Electric J-47-GE-7 turbojets with 26.7 kN (2,720 kgp / 6,000 lbf) thrust each.
+However, more powerful engines were available at that time, and Curtiss proposed replacing the four XJ34 engines with two General Electric J47-GE-7 turbojets with 26.7 kN (2,720 kgp / 6,000 lbf) thrust each.

 CURTISS XF-87 BLACKHAWK: _____________________ _________________ _______________________ spec metric english _____________________ _________________ _______________________ wingspan 18.29 meters 60 feet wing area 55.74 sq_meters 600 sq_feet length 19.15 meters 62 feet 10 inches height 6.1 meters 20 feet empty weight 11,762 kilograms 25,930 pounds MTO weight 22,635 kilograms 49,900 pounds max speed at altitude 965 KPH 600 MPH / 520 KT service ceiling 12,500 meters 41,000 feet range 1,620 kilometers 1,000 MI / 870 NMI _____________________ _________________ _______________________

 The Air Force was interested, ordering 57 F-87A interceptors and 30 RF-87A reconnaissance aircraft.
-Unfortunately for Curtiss, although flight tests of the XF-87 helped iron out bugs and the aircraft seemed promising, in the face of limited resources the Air Force was forced to put all their money on the F-89.
+Unfortunately for Curtiss, although flight tests of the XF-87 helped iron out bugs and the aircraft seemed promising, in the face of limited resources the Air Force was forced to put all the money on the F-89.
 All orders for the Blackhawk were canceled on 1 October 1948.

 Curtiss tried to promote an attack variant with twin turboprops, but nobody bit.
 The XF-87 four-engine prototype was the only Curtiss Blackhawk to ever fly.
 Curtiss had once been a leader in American aviation, but the company culture had fallen apart by World War II, the firm churning out aircraft that were mediocre, like the P-40; or bug-ridden, like the C-46; or just plain nightmares to get right, like the SB2C Helldiver.
 The Blackhawk was one of the last gasps of breath of a dying giant.BACK_TO_TOP

 On 16 August 1956, a Grumman F6F-5K Hellcat target drone was sent aloft from the Point Mugu Naval Air Station, in southern California up the Pacific coast from Los Angeles.
-The Hellcat had been one of the great US Navy fighters of the Second World War, but it had been reduced to the status of a target, painted red and flying under radio control.
+The Hellcat had been one of the great US Navy fighters of the Second World War, but by the 1950s it had been reduced to the status of a target, painted red and flying under radio control.

 Then the Hellcat decided to meander for a time, eventually turning back towards Los Angeles.
 The Scorpion crews switched to manual fire control and loosed salvos of rockets at the drone.
 The rockets missed the Hellcat, falling to the ground to start a raging brush fire.
-The Scorpion crews tried again, with no better luck, starting two more brush fires, one of them fueled by oil rigs in the unintended target area.
+The Scorpion crews tried again, with no better luck, starting two more brush fires -- one of them fueled by oil rigs in the unintended target area.

 Finally, as the drone headed toward Palmdale, the Scorpions fired their last rockets at it.
 They missed again.
 This time, the rockets fell into the town of Palmdale.
 A piece of shrapnel smashed through the living-room window of one house, passing through a wall to end up in a cupboard.
 Another fragment passed through a garage and home.
 A car's front end was shredded when a rocket fell in front of it.
 Astoundingly, nobody was hurt.
 Explosive ordnance disposal teams from Edwards Air Force Base picked up 13 dud rockets from around Palmdale.
 It took hundreds of firefighters two days to put out the three brush fires, after the blazes had consumed hundreds of acres.